 Trinity also hosts an Aspect satellite class for children with Autism.

 Our students benefit from regular interactions with our school wellbeing dog, Yale.
 The friendly, well-trained labrador provides students with companionship and emotional support, as well as helping them interact and build connections.

 Trinity is one of a growing number of schools who have discovered that wellbeing dogs work as teaching and learning facilitators to help improve student engagement and wellbeing.
 Yale is helping our students to build empathy, awareness and emotional literacy.

 The pastoral care of our school community is part of our everyday life at Trinity.
 We celebrate with each other and we laugh and cry with each other as the need arises.
 The work of our Mamre parent group includes the welfare of our school and parish community.

 The role of the Religious Education Coordinator also encompasses this important and integral area in the life of our school, including those who are visitors, casual teachers, staff, parents and children.

 Positive Behaviour Support for Learning (PBS4L)

 This whole school program actively promotes positive behaviour and enables students to develop a clear understanding of required expectations, become responsible for their own behaviour and work together to create a positive, productive and harmonious learning community.
 The program includes a reward system and has been well-received by our community.

 Behaviour Development Policy

-Contact Trinity today to find out how to join our nurturing school community
+Contact Trinity Catholic Primary today to find out how we can help your child.